CheesisDiaz/Demultiplex/Assignment-the-first/Answers.md

 ## Part 2
 1. Define the problem
+    We have four files that each have a record corresponding to a cluster; R1 corresponds to the biological read (sense); I1 corresponds to the index for biological read 1(sense); R2 corresponds to the biological read (anti-sense); I2 corresponds to the index for biological read 2 (anti-sense).

+    That is, given four input FASTQ files (2 with biological reads, 2 with index reads) and the 24 known indexes above, demultiplex reads by index-pair, outputting one R1 FASTQ file and one R2 FASTQ file per matching index-pair, another two FASTQ files for non-matching index-pairs (index-hopping), and two additional FASTQ files when one or both index reads are unknown or low quality (do not match the 24 known indexes [this includes indexes with 'N's in them] or do not meet a quality score cutoff).
+Add the sequence of the index-pair to the header of BOTH reads in all of your FASTQ files for all categories (e.g. add “AAAAAAAA-CCCCCCCC” to the end of headers of every read pair that had an index1 of AAAAAAAA and an index2 of CCCCCCCC; this pair of reads would be in the unknown category as one or both of these indexes do not match the 24 known indexes).

+Additionally, your algorithm should report the number of read-pairs with properly matched indexes (per index-pair), the number of read pairs with index-hopping observed, and the number of read-pairs with unknown index(es).
+You should strive to report values for each possible pair of indexes (both swapped and dual matched).
+You should not write any code for this portion of the assignment.
 2. Describe output
 3. Upload your [4 input FASTQ files](../TEST-input_FASTQ) and your [>=6 expected output FASTQ files](../TEST-output_FASTQ).
 4. Pseudocode